Bridging the Usability Gap: Theoretical and Methodological Advances for Spectral Learning of Hidden Markov Models: Simulations

 \subsubsection{Simulation Results}

+Figure \ref{fig:simulation_results_6fig} shows that the performance of PSHMM is competitive with the E-M algorithm.
+While both methods achieve similar $R^2$ values in most scenarios, PSHMM outperforms E-M under conditions of high noise or heavy-tailed distributions.
+Note that our E-M implementation employs multiple initializations to mitigate local optima issues, which comes at the cost of increased computational time.

+Our simulations used $100$-dimensional observed data ($dim = 100$), which we found approached the practical limits of the E-M algorithm.
+In higher-dimensional scenarios ($dim = 1000$ or $10000$), E-M failed, whereas SHMM continued to perform effectively.
+To ensure a fair comparison, we present results for $dim = 100$ throughout this section.

+The last point is important.
+In Figure \ref{fig:simulation_results_6fig}, in order to include the E-M algorithm in our simulations, we restrict our investigation to settings where E-M is designed to succeed, and show comparable performance with our methodology.
+Many real-world scenarios exist in a space where E-M is a nonstarter.
+This highlights PSHMM's robustness and scalability advantages over traditional E-M approaches, particularly for high-dimensional data.

-Figure \ref{fig:simulation_results_6fig} shows the simulation results.
-We see that adding projections greatly improved $R^2$, nearly achieving performance of the oracle in some settings.
-The top row shows that in both high or low signal-noise ratio case, PSHMM works well.
+In Figure \ref{fig:simulation_results_6fig}, we can also see that adding projections to SHMM greatly improved $R^2$, achieving near oracle-level performance in some settings.
+The top row shows that, under both high- and low-signal-to-noise scenarios, PSHMM works well.
 The middle row shows that PSHMM is robust and outperforms SHMM when the model is mis-specified, for example, when the underlying data contains 5 states but we choose to reduce the dimensions to $3$ or $4$.
 The last row shows that PSHMM is more robust and has a better $R^2$ than SHMM with heavy-tailed data such as data generated by a t distribution.
-For $R^2 < 0$ in all these figures, we plot $0$ instead of the negative for plotting purpose.
+In all figures, when $R^2 < 0$, we threshold to $0$ for plotting purpose.
 See supplementary tables for detailed results.
-Negative $R^2$ occurs only for SHMM, implying that it is not stable.
+Negative $R^2$ occurs only for the standard SHMM, and implies that it is not stable.
+Since we simulated $100$ trials for each setting, in addition to computing the mean $R^2$ we also calculated the variance of the $R^2$ metric.
+We provide the variance of the $R^2$ in the appendix, but note here that the variance of $R^2$ under PSHMM was smaller than that of the SHMM.
 Overall, while SHMM often performs well, it is not robust, and PSHMM provides a suitable solution.